kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q51
-A fit and well 76-year-old patient presents with a history of right-sided facial drooping lasting approximately 12 hours, then fully resolving.
+A fit and well 76-year-old patient presents with a history of *right-sided facial drooping* lasting approximately 12 hours, then fully resolving.
 Duplex scans show a bilateral carotid artery stenosis of 86%.
-#### Answer: C. Endarterectomy right side - ?
+#### Answer: C. Endarterectomy right side - *FALSE* = B. Endarterectomy left side
+- Sx of *facial drooping* occurs on **contralateral side**
+	- Stenosis of &ge; 75% warrants *surgical intervention*

 ### Q52
-A 73-year-old woman presents with three episodes of amaurosis fugax affecting the right eye during the past 6 months.
+A 73-year-old woman presents with three episodes of *amaurosis fugax* affecting the *right eye* during the past 6 months.
 Duplex scans reveal a bilateral stenosis of 75%.
-#### Answer: C. Endarterectomy right side - ?
+#### Answer: C. Endarterectomy right side - TRUE
+- Visual loss occurs on *ipsilateral side*
+	- Right side is responsible for these Sx

 ### Q53
-An 87-year-old man presents with an episode of right-sided hemiparesis which fully resolves after 1 week.
+An 87-year-old man presents with an episode of *right-sided hemiparesis* which *fully resolves* after 1 week.
 Duplex scans show a right-sided stenosis of 100% and a left-sided stenosis of 50%.
-#### Answer: A. Best medical therapy - ?
+#### Answer: A. Best medical therapy - TRUE
+- Hemiparesis is a sign which occurs on *contralateral side*
+	- But stenosis on right side is 100%
+- Collateral flow is sufficient as Sx resolved - *surgery is not required*

 ### Q54
-An 82-year-old woman presents with a history of one episode of vertigo and diplopia resolving within 24 hours.
-Duplex scans show a left-sided stenosis of 60%.
+An 82-year-old woman presents with a history of one episode of *vertigo and diplopia* resolving within 24 hours.
+Duplex scans show a *left-sided stenosis* of 60%.
-#### Answer: A. Best medical therapy - ?
+#### Answer: A. Best medical therapy - TRUE
+- Sx suggest a source in vertebrobasilar territory not carotid
+	- Carotid surgery is not indicated (also stenosis < 75%)

 Q55-58: Theme: Head Injuries